 The Community Grants Hub delivers end-to-end grant administration services to Australian Government client agencies.
 Client agencies retain their responsibility for grant policy and the development of funding programs, while the Hub manages funding agreements and processes payments.

-DSS has responsibility for the Hub and coordinates and supports client agencies by administering community grants to support their policy outcomes.
+The Hub, managed by the Department of Social Services, has responsibility for coordinating and supporting client agencies by administering community grants to support their policy outcomes.

 The Community Grants Hub provides grant administration services to these Australian Government agencies: